 Norfolk Botanical Garden’s WOW Leaders in Training Program allows teens between the ages of 14-17 the opportunity to learn about nature, gain leadership skills, make new friends, and earn volunteer hours for college applications and resumes.
 This is a special program that requires special registration.
 For a complete job description please click here.

 Cost: $20/person ($25/person for not-yet-members)

 To REGISTER, please call (757) 441-5830 ext 463.

 SCHOOL AND GROUP VOLUNTEER OPPORTUNITIES

-Available Monday-Friday.
+Limited availability.
 Volunteer groups are typically placed with one of our Horticulturalists and assist with work in our natural areas.
 Tasks such as spreading mulch, pulling weeds, cleaning plant debris such as pinecones or sticks, etc., are the most common opportunities we offer.
 This is a physically demanding outdoor opportunity that experiences frequent exposure to direct sunlight, high heat, humidity, cold and mild inclement weather such as a light rain.
 This is outdoor, manual labor that requires frequent standing, walking, bending and stooping.
 Volunteer groups must be capable of working independently with little supervision for extended periods of time.